numisveinsson/numisveinsson.github.io/_projects/proj_trans_tracing.md

 The objective of this project is twofold:
 1. Define the blood vessel tracking task as a sequential problem
-2. Apply a transformer neural network to learn to solve that problem
+2. Apply a transformer neural network to represent, learn and predict the sequential nature of the blood vessel tracking task.

 ## Method